panSlota/appJsonVersionManager/README.md

     - allowed values:
         - `"yymmdd"` - `[the last 2 digits of the year (23)][month][day]`
         - `"yyyymmdd"` - all 4 digits are utilized (2023)
-        - `"autoIncrement"` - the number is increased by 1 regardless of its previous value
+        - `"autoIncrement"` - the number is incrementd by 1 regardless of its previous value
     - the last version number is **always** incremented by 1

 ## Suggestions & Contact